• Home

 The Easy Way

-Alternate Way
+Alternate Ways

 To use this feature you will need to apply two classes:

-2. hide-reveal, to the text block
+2. cofa-reveal-trigger, to the clickable trigger text

 Click the Source Code button Source Code button and follow these steps: